Automattic/jetpack/readme.txt

 **Enhancements**

+* Connection Flow: clarify error message when the options table is not writable.
+* Contact Form Block: display fallback link when the block is rendered in non-WordPress contexts, such as subscription emails.
 * Dashboard: clarify language around support options.
-* Contact Form Block: display fallback link when the block is rendered in non-WordPress contexts, such as subscription emails.
 * Instagram Embeds: add support for embed parameters supported by Instagram.
-* Jetpack set up: clarify error message when the options table is not writable.
-* Jetpack Sync: improve interaction with Publicize, Subscriptions, and Elastic in WordPress 5.6.
-* Jetpack Sync: update Site Health description for better usability.
-* Masterbar: include admin color in user's REST API output.
 * Payments Block: move unreadable notice to the sidebar.
 * Pinterest Block: ensure that Pinterest embeds are displayed nicely in non-WordPress contexts, such as subscription emails.
 * Podcast Block: display fallback link when the block is rendered in non-WordPress contexts, such as RSS feeds.
 * Search: improve URL formatting for the expanded search layout.
 * Sharing: ensure the first suitable image found in a post is always the one used in Open Graph Image meta tags.
+* Site Health Tools: update description of Synchronization issues for better usability.
 * Slideshow Block: ensure that slideshows are displayed nicely in subscription emails.
 * Status: improve detection of staging servers.
 * Story Block: improve display of the block.
 * Synchronization: improve synchronization of comment status, taxononmies, and terms between your site and WordPress.com.
 * Tiled Gallery Block: improve rendering when the block is rendered in non-WordPress contexts, such as subscription emails.
-* WhatsApp button: improve text alignment on mobile devices.
+* WhatsApp button Block: improve text alignment on mobile devices.
+* WordPress.com Toolbar: include admin color in user's REST API output.

 **Improved compatibility**